 - if possible, brush-cutting should occur within a few days of Chipper Days, for easier chipping and reduced fire risk from piles sitting out on roadsides;

 - crews should never be interrupted or distracted while working;

 - landowners may choose whether chips will be removed or left onsite (unless invasive species are detected in a chipper in which case all chipped material will need to be hauled away).

+If you pile does not comply with the above guidelines it will not be chipped and you will be responsible for disposing of the unchipped material.
 Residents are requested to document all hours spent and dollars expended during meetings, buying equipment, working around their homes, or paying others to clear defensible-space brush.
 Some of our grant funding requires a match donated by community members, making continued funding possible.
 Thanks for helping make Community Chipper Days possible and Mendocino County a safer place to live.